pwt/docker-airconnect-arm/README.md

 # Add AirPlay to All Sonos Speakers Using AirConnect and Docker on a Raspberry Pi

-This project provides a docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
+This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
 It starts the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.
 The service is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries.

 It has been tested on the following Raspberry Pi models:

 * Raspberry Pi 3 Model B Rev 1.2 (a02082)
 * Raspberry Pi 3 Model B Plus Rev 1.3 (a020d3)
 * Raspberry Pi 4 Model B Rev 1.1 (a03111)

-In order to build for ARM on Docker Hub, the Dockerfile makes use of the *crossbuild* capabilities provided by the Balena Raspbian distribution [2], which allows ARM images to be built under x86.
-(If you want to use this Dockerfile to build directly on a native ARM device, comment out or delete the two `cross-build` RUN statements.)

 The docker image name is `psychlist/docker-airconnect-arm` on Docker Hub [3].